ltalirz/aiida-discoverer/README.md

 ### Set up Virtual Machine

+1. put IP address of your server in `./hosts` file
 1. adapt path to your ssh key in corresponding `./host_vars/*.yml` file
 1. run `ansible-playbook playbook.yml`